News CenterAll news

 Both commercial and residential customers in the PUD’s service area have been targeted recently.

-You may get a call – or even a visit to your home – claiming you are delinquent on your PUD bill and asking for personal information or a pre-paid credit card to pay your bill.
+You may get a call – or even a visit to your home – claiming you are delinquent on your PUD bill and asking for personal information or a pre-paid credit card or direct you to another number to pay your bill.
 There have been reports that the scammers are even able to make caller ID suggest they are the PUD calling – be very cautious in all instances.
 If you are ever in doubt, ask for PUD ID or call the PUD directly.

 Typically, PUD customers will not receive a phone call from the PUD about disconnect, although there is a notification process in place.
 And, because of FACTA, the PUD does not provide any information to customers about their account unless the customer provides verification that they are the account holder.
 Disconnects for non-payment also occur during normal working hours, Monday-Friday, providing one more opportunity for customers to make arrangements.